RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./How-to-read-binary-data-in-the-browser.md

 xhr.send(null);
 ```

-Do not use `ProtoBuf.Util.fetch(...)` for reading binary data.
 Depending on the actual browser you are using, this may differ.

+*Note:* Do not use `ProtoBuf.Util.fetch(...)` for reading binary data.
+This is used exclusively to fetch .proto files.

 **Next:** [Feel enlightened and go back to start](https://github.com/dcodeIO/ProtoBuf.js/wiki)